Last updated on February 26th, 2023 at 12:35 am

 It’s not a big statement; in fact, it’s something Katz writes in passing.
 Talking about the importance of localizing food production, he says:

 “By supporting this local food revival, we recycle our dollars into our communities.”

 What a shift in consciousness that is!
 From hoarding and holding to recycling.

-Hoarding and holding money are about saying no, and recycling money is about choosing ways to say yes.
+Hoarding and holding money is about saying no, and recycling money is about choosing ways to say yes.

 Even more importantly, recycling dollars locally means it’s much, much easier for us as consumers to know what we’re getting.